jncox/EraWithPostgres/era_clone_postgresdb/era_clone_postgresdb.rst

 #.
 Click **Clone**.

-   The cloning process will take approximately the same amount of time as provisioning the original database and can be monitored in **Era > Operations**.
+#.
+Select **Operations** from the dropdown menu to monitor the provisioning.
+This process should take approximately 5-10 minutes.

+#.
 While waiting for the clone to complete, explore **Era > SLAs** to understand the differences between standard SLAs offered by Era, or create your own custom SLA.

    .. figure:: images/21b.png